-With aging often comes the cricks of arthritis in your joints.
-Ages 45 to 63 is generally when arthritis begins showing up.
-Factors that play into osteoarthritis are excessive weight, muscle weakness, repetitive movements, joint injury and family history.
+Here at WAGs, we’re here to support your wrist fitness and overall wellness, and we know that with aging often comes the creaks of arthritis in your joints.
+The time between ages 45 and 63 is generally when arthritis begins showing up.
+Factors that play into osteoarthritis include excessive weight, muscle weakness, repetitive movements, joint injury, and family history.

-Controlling your diet and exercising regularly will keep your weight down plus exercise provides movement, which is key.
-Lifting weights or working with a personal trainer will help you get stronger if your muscles are weak – which can add more stress to the joints.
+Controlling your diet and exercising regularly will keep your weight down.
+In addition, exercise provides movement, which is key.
+Lifting weights or working with a personal trainer will help you get stronger if your muscles are weak, and muscle weakness can add more stress to the joints.

 Look out for repetitive stress.
-If you’re a constant texter (repetitive movements) you’re setting yourself up for thumb arthritis.
+If you’re a constant texter, you’re setting yourself up for thumb arthritis.
 Continually looking down at your phone or laptop causes stress in the neck, which can predispose you to neck arthritis.
 Repetitive movements, such as running on pavement, exposes the knees and hips to degradation of cartilage.
-Whether it’s small or large movements be mindful of overuse — it adds stress to your joints and with time wears on the cartilage.
+Be mindful of movements big and small and carefully avoid overuse — it adds stress to your joints, and with time, wears on the cartilage.

-Also if you’ve got a job that requires sitting in front of the computer for long hours, you want to be sure and add stretch breaks to your day.
-No matter what you do everyday it’s important to add in joint movement and stretching a minimum of 1 time per day.
-Lubricate your joints.
-Whether its just stretches you do on your own, yoga or Pilates class or working out at the gym, when you’re moving, stretching or exercising your helping to keep your joints healthy and arthritis pain down.
-Next month I’ll cover 4 ways to soothe arthritis pain.
-Until then remember to keep on moving!
+Also, if you have a job that requires sitting in front of the computer for long hours, you want to be sure and add stretch breaks to your day.
+No matter what you do everyday, it’s important to add in joint movement and stretching at least once a day to lubricate your joints.
+Whether its just stretches you do on your own, a yoga or Pilates class, or working out at the gym, when you’re moving, stretching, or exercising, you’re helping to keep your joints healthy and reduce arthritis.